 The OODA technique has become a standard combat method in most of the military and is now finding its way into commerce.
 It was an appropriate way for us to look at system design when we created Resilient.
 Incident response is becoming more like real-time combat with cybercriminals, and security professionals should view incident response orchestration as a series of OODA loops that need to be executed as fast as possible.

 When implemented effectively, orchestration can deliver dramatic time savings.
 Here’s an example: One global company we work with faced challenges with the speed of its incident response at scale, which was too manual, slow and disjointed.
 Many parts of its processes, particularly in the orient stage, took analysts up to 10 minutes each to complete.
 By the company’s calculations, one particular and common type of incident took more than 80 minutes on average to close out.

 To accelerate its response, the company began the process of orchestration.
-Based on Resilient as the incident response platform and some straightforward integrations, the organization now has a central hub to assign responsibilities, manage runbooks, coordinate tasks and automate appropriate steps.
+Based on Resilient as the security orchestration, automation, and response (SOAR) platform and some straightforward integrations, the organization now has a central hub to assign responsibilities, manage runbooks, coordinate tasks and automate appropriate steps.
 Analysts can complete certain tasks with the click of a button and fully automate triage and enrichment with a high level of fidelity.
 Responders get critical information faster and exactly when they need it.
 As a result, the average time to resolve that 80-minute incident plummeted to an impressive one minute.

 Learn how IBM Resilient’s latest features can help orchestrate your incident response and request more information or a live demo today.